Irrelon/jquery-lang-js/README.md

 http://uk.linkedin.com/pub/rob-evans/25/b94/8a5/

 # Changelog
+2014-04-19 - Version 2.5
+* Changed dynamically loaded language packs to JSON format.
+This allows the packs to be loaded by other programming languages such as PHP that can natively interpret JSON but not JavaScript.

 2014-02-22 - Version 2.4
 * Added dynamic loading of language packs so they don't need to be loaded up front, saving on HTTP requests and memory usage